TopDev113/cryptip/README.md

 # Cryptip
-## Get cryptocurrency price information everywhere.

-Cryptip is a simple browser extension which adds cryptocurrency price information when you hover over cryptocurrency symbols.
-Try it out [here](http://shawntabrizi.com/cryptip/)!

 Cryptip uses the CoinMarketCap API, which supports over 1000 different cryptocurrencies, and can show price information with respect to BTC or 31 different fiat currencies.